About Me

 Licensed therapist, Nikole Layton's professional headshot while seated on a sofa.

-I’ve had a frontseat, to how traditional mental health care and the socialization of women is hurting women and their loved ones.
+I’ve had a front seat to how traditional mental health care and the socialization of women is hurting women and their loved ones.
 I get frustrated learning about the ways my clients have been shut down or disempowered by our modern healthcare system.

 I was fortunate to enter the mental health field when I did, because we can actually use data and evidence to make sure therapy is effective.
-Rather than just let someone talk themselves into a tizzy each week, hoping they’ll just get over it.
+Rather than just let someone talk themselves into a tizzy each week, hoping they’ll just “get over it.”

 I’ve had my own issues with anxiety, people pleasing, and shutting down.
 I have worked with my own healers and therapists to tend to my own invisible wounds.
 I’m not perfect and I’m striving to just be myself.
-I’m not interested in more achievements because doing more for other people hasn’t made my life better.
-And chances are its the same for you too.

 Therapist, Nikole Layton, stops to smell some flowers